As an Amazon Associate I earn from qualifying purchases.

 First off, there is no such thing as a bear-proof compost bin.
 Now, there might be bins that will keep a bear from getting to the actual compost but, if they are intent enough, they will destroy both your tumbler and the frame to see what’s going on.
 So anything that claims to be “bear-proof” probably isn’t and you’re far better off to simply control other factors.

-If you have chosen a compost tumbler (as I have) and need to keep bears at bay, here are some best practices to follow:
+If you have chosen a compost tumbler (as I have) and need to keep bears at bay, there are some best practices that you should follow.

 - Keep your tumbler “browns-heavy” Adding browns in a 2:1 ratio to greens will slow your compost down slightly but it will also greatly reduce the smell.
 Bears don’t usually dig through compost because they smell leaves and twigs.